The Greatest Prize

 The car ride home was full of puppy snuggles and wide smiles from the family.

 Not only did I learn how to practice harp properly, I also learned we reap what we sow.
-The Bible tells us this in Hosea 10:12 and Job 4:8.
+The Bible tells us this in Galations 6:7.

 When I didn’t put in proper practice, my piece was full of errors and blunders.
-When I practiced the way my parents taught me, it improved.
-If I didn’t procrastinate and put in hard work sooner, I may have won first.
-But instead, after only two weeks of work, I still received a cash prize, which helped finance this greatest prize of all: a new puppy!
+When I practiced the way my parents had taught me, it improved.
+If I hadn’t procrastinated and had put in the hard work sooner, I may have won first.
+But instead, after finally putting in the work, I still received a cash prize, which helped finance this greatest prize of all: a new puppy!